Chman/Typogenic/README.md

 Copy the `Typogenic` folder into your project or import `Typogenic.unitypackage`.
 You can also import it from the [Asset Store](https://www.assetstore.unity3d.com/en/#!/content/19182).

-Read the online [documentation](http://thomashourdel.com/typogenic/doc/) for a more information.
+Read the online [documentation](http://thomashourdel.com/typogenic/doc/) for more information.

+Pull requests are welcomed !

 License
 -------